preetiSingh06/Apple_Ecommerce/README.md

 ######SECTION-3

--In the 3rd section, customes will find whole collection of smart watches.
-Can customize any screen and band according to their prefernce.
+-In the 3rd section, customer will find whole range of smart watches also can customize any screen and band according to their preference.

 ![Screenshot (128)](https://user-images.githubusercontent.com/96286863/151354681-e0e45c9c-c45b-43e8-9094-9401719c8ba8.png)